Excellence in Scholarship and Learning

 Revolution in Paradise

-Yehuda (Jean-Bernard) Moraly is an associate professor at the Hebrew University, Jerusalem.
+Yehuda (Jean-Bernard) Moraly is professor emeritus at the Hebrew University, Jerusalem.
 His fields of research are mainly French theatre and film: Jean Genet, la vie écrite (Editions de la Différence, 1988); Claudel metteur en scène (Presses Universitaires de Franche Comté, 1998); Le Maître fou, Genet théoricien du théâtre, Nizet, 2009).
 His L’œuvre impossible: Claudel, Genet, Fellini (Le Manuscrit, 2013) deals mostly with Fellini’s cinema.
-He is also a play- wright and his plays are published and produced in France and Israel.
+He is also a playwright and his plays are published and produced in France and Israel.

 The era of the German Occupation of France constituted, surprisingly, a golden age for the arts: literature, theater, popular music and cinema.
 These works of art seem to be devoid of political impact.
 The widespread trend of unrealistic and fantastic art during this period is explained by some scholars as the artists' escape from the omnipotent eye of German censorship.